acid reflux gerd chest pain

 What Causes Acid Reflux Chest Pain?

-• Certain medications, such as aspirin and ibuprofen, can irritate the oesophagus and increase the risk of acid reflux chest pain.
+Certain drugs, like aspirin and ibuprofen, can irritate the esophagus and make acid reflux chest pain more likely.

 Take 3D Free smile assessment